Server Outage Notice: TheSeed.info is transfering to a new Server on Tuesday April 13th

 It is also that type of love that we all are to strive for as we look around us in the church to see what type of works of mercy, what type of helpful deeds we can do to love others around us, not just with words, but with our actions.

 The apostle Paul brings up the triad of faith, hope and love by describing to the Colossians, in verse 5, how their faith and love spring from the hope that is stored up for them in heaven.
-The reason that hope is stored up in heaven for all of us who believe in Christ Jesus is because Jesus is in heaven.
+The reason that hope is stored up in heaven for those of us who have faith in Christ alone is because Jesus is in heaven.
 He is the source of our hope and that hope overflows from Christ in heaven into our lives.

 Hope in the Bible is defined differently than our common concept of hope.
 In the dead of winter most of us who live in cold climates hope that the January temperatures will rise into a lengthy January thaw.
 We may have hopes of many things, perhaps even that a favorite sports team would actually put together a good season this year.
 But human hope is always marked by uncertainty.
 Human hope is always placed on a variable.
 And when that variable changes, whether regarding an Arctic blast which prevents the January thaw from staying, or another miserable season for a sports team, then that hope is dashed.